A regular expression (also “regexp”, or just “reg”) consists of a pattern and optional flags.

 - With this flag the search looks for all matches, without it – only the first one (we’ll see uses in the next chapter).

-The simplest flag is
+For now, the simplest flag is

 i flag already makes regular expressions more powerful than a simple substring search.
 But there’s so much more.
 We’ll cover other flags and features in the next chapters.